Car Accident Attorney New York

 At Barket Epstein, our New York car accident lawyers represent injured individuals against large insurance companies that would seek to take advantage of our clients.
 If you are involved in a car accident, it is crucial that you work with a New York car accident attorney at our firm to better your chance of securing the maximum compensation you deserve.

-In addition to car accident claims, we handle all types of motor vehicle accident claims in Nassau and Suffolk Counties, including those involving:
+In addition to car accident claims, our New York car accident attorneys handle all types of motor vehicle accident claims in Nassau and Suffolk Counties, including those involving:

 - Motorcycle accidents